 So a question to ask is, with what constant probability does the phase transition occur.

 Acknowledgements

-We would like to thank the National Science Foundation for supporting our research through NSF Grant DMS0850577 and NSF Grant DMS0970067, as well as Williams College and University of Akron .
+We would like to thank the National Science Foundation for supporting our research through NSF Grant DMS0850577 and NSF Grant DMS0970067, as well as Williams College.